-Financial globalization and developing countries.
-10. Learning and teaching strategy: The joint application of theoretical and practical teaching methods should enable students to understand the main economic forces behind international trade and the macroeconomic relationships in an open economy.
-Students are required to follow the study material throughout the course.
-Active participation in class discussions and group works as well as completing weekly quizzes require them to come to classes prepared by pre-reading the relevant parts of the textbook for the sessions.
-In the beginning of each session a case study illuminates the practical relevance of the topic and the discussion focuses on the most important aspects.
-Students are encouraged to raise their questions which drive the sessions to those parts of the topic which are less clear for them.
-Group work at the end of the sessions drive students to apply their knowledge to real or imaginary situations of international trade policies.
-Weekly sessions are closed with a short quiz in order to make sure that students indeed follow the study material.
-Assessment scheme: Formative assessment scheme Short quizzes are written at the end of every topic making it sure that students read the respective materials and have a solid understanding of the basic concepts.
+Short quizzes are written at the beginning of classes, making sure that students read the respective materials in advance.
 These are multiple choice questions which test if students are aware of the basic concepts of the given topic and able to provide an intuitive interpretation of these concepts.
+(LOs 1, 2, 3, 4)

+Group works are held at the end of every second-third session.
+The objective of these discussions is to drive students to apply their knowledge with respect to a specific case/problem derived from real life examples.
+(LOs 6, 7, 8)

+Home assignments are designed to test students' understanding of the topics through model calculations.
+Using the models learnt in class they have to solve numerical examples and they also have to apply these models in a creative way to solve some realcase scenarios.
+(LOs 5)

-(LOs 1, 2, 3, 4, 5) Group works are held weekly.
-The objective of these is to drive students to apply their knowledge from the given topic in relation to a specific case/problem derived from real life examples on the one hand and develop their skills in model-based thinking through calculation exercises on the other.
-(Los 5, 6, 7, 8) Summative assessment scheme Summative assessment of the course is split into two parts and consists of two term papers.
-One is written in mid-term and focuses on the first half of the topics (trade theory and trade policy), while the second is written at the end of the semester and focuses on the second half of the topics (international finance).
+Two term papers provide a comprehensive assessment of students' ability to interpret and use their knowledge.
+One is written mid-term and focuses on the first half of the topics (trade theory and trade policy), while the second is written at the end of the semester and focuses on the second half of the topics (international finance).
 Both term papers are made up of two parts.
 In the first part with multiple choice questions students are called to prove that they are aware of the main concepts of the material and are able to interpret the main messages of the models they have learnt.
-In the second part students are giver questions which they have to answer by providing a short (5-10 sentences) comprehensive essay.
-These questions focus on how the students can apply the learn concepts in some cases and also how they can match different aspects/parts of the learning material by providing a complex answer.
-(LOs 1, 2, 3, 4, 5, 7) Resit opportunities
+In the second part students are given questions which they have to answer by providing a short (5-10 sentences) comprehensive essay.
+These questions focus on how the students can apply the learnt concepts in some cases and also how they can match different aspects/parts of the learning material by providing a complex answer.
+(LOs 1, 2, 3, 4, 5, 7)